JosephEoff/josepheoff.github.io/_posts/2020-02-21-howtosolder-10soldersucker.md

 It's counter-intuitive.
 I'm going to remove solder from this hole, but I start by **adding** more solder to it.
 That extra solder does a couple of things for you:

-- It cleans all the old oxidized solder off of the joint.
+- It cleans the old oxidized solder.
+Oxidized solder doesn't flow well.
+The flux in the fresh solder gets rid of the oxidation and makes the solder easier to suck out.
 - The extra solder holds heat while you are working - it helps you get the through hole plating and the traces hot enough to work on.

 {:start="5"}